Blog

 A niche community solves many of the problems listed above:

-• They try to build small targeted audiences, not connect everyone on the planet.
+• It connects a small targeted audience, not everyone on the planet

-• They focus on building value, not keeping users online for as long as possible.
+• It focuses on building a unique value, not keeping users online for as long as possible

-• They display relevant conversations, not ads or clickbait videos.
+• It displays relevant content and conversations, not ads or clickbait videos

 By fixing these issues, niche communities bring significant value to users and those who operate these groups.